DPI-WE/rails-organizing-js-code/content.md

   3. `app/assets/config/manifest.js` was used to include the external library using [Sprockets](https://github.com/rails/sprockets) directives.

   ```
-    // Example of including an external library in app/assets/config/manifest.js
     //= require jquery
     //= require bootstrap
   ```